MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

     In this example the accumulator changes from 0 - 1 - 3 - 6, the currentValue from 1 - 2 - 3 -4, the currentIndex from 1 - 2 - 3 - 4 and the return value from 1 - 3 - 6 - 10

     So it adds up the items in the array: 0 + 1 + 2 + 3 + 4.

+* .every() = Returns either true or false.
+It returns true if every array item matches our comparison function, and false otherwise.

 See also _filtering arrays_.